McManning/Coherence/Documentation~/components/getting_started.rst

 Removing Components
 --------------------

-Calling :meth:`.Component.destroy` or :func:`destroy_component` from Blender will remove **both** the Blender Component and the linked Unity MonoBehaviour:
+Calling :meth:`.Component.destroy` or :func:`destroy_component` from Blender will remove **both** the Blender Component and the linked Unity MonoBehaviour.

 .. code-block:: python